 - Decreased Attention Span

-Delirium tremens are considered to be a medical emergency.
+Delirium tremens is considered to be a medical emergency.
 Because the psychotic symptoms can be severe and require sedation, while the seizures can be directly life-threatening, about 1-5 percent of people who experience delirium tremens will die from it.

 Psychosis can also appear during withdrawal in individuals who have suffered from a long-term addiction to many substances that significantly affect brain chemistry.
-This includes many amphetamines, opiates, and inhalants.

 Psychosis In Mental Illness